Royal Canadian Air Force: 1968–present: Unification

-An RCAF CIM-10 Bomarc missile on a launch erector in North Bay.
-Viewed as an alternative to the scrapped Avro Arrow, the Bomarc's adoption was controversial given its nuclear payload.

 In 1968, the Royal Canadian Navy, Royal Canadian Air Force and Canadian Army were amalgamated to form the unified Canadian Forces.
 This initiative was overseen by the Defence Minister, Paul Hellyer.
 The controversial merger maintained several existing organizations and created some new ones: In Europe, No. 1 Canadian Air Group, operated Canadair CF-104 Starfighter nuclear strike/attack and reconnaissance under NATO's Fourth Allied Tactical Air Force; Air Defence Command: operated McDonnell CF-101 Voodoo interceptors, CIM-10 Bomarc missiles and the SAGE radar stations within NORAD; Air Transport Command: provided strategic airlift for the NATO and UN peacekeeping missions; and Training Command.
 Aviation assets of the Royal Canadian Navy were combined with the RCAF Canadair CP-107 Argus long-range patrol aircraft under Maritime Command.
 In 1975, the different commands, and the scattered aviation assets, were consolidated under Air Command (AIRCOM).

-An RCAF CF-18 Hornet during Operation Impact, 2015.
-CF-18s have been used by the RCAF since 1983.

 In the early 1990s, Canada provided a detachment of CF-18 Hornets for the air defence mission in Operation Desert Shield.
 The force performed combat air patrols over operations in Kuwait and Iraq, undertook a number of air-to-ground bombing missions, and, on one occasion, attacked an Iraqi patrol boat in the Persian Gulf.

+Two CF-18s with Operation Echo depart Aviano Air Base in Italy in 2000, in support of the NATO bombing of Yugoslavia.